food in thailand

 6. Stir-Fried Chicken with Cashew Nuts

-Stir-Fried Chicken with Cashew Nuts is a savory delight in Thailand, offering an authentic Thai food experience that’s a must-try for any Thai food exploration guide.
+Stir-Fried Chicken with Cashew Nuts is a savory delight in Thailand, offering an authentic Thai food experience that’s a must-try for anyone looking for the best street food in Thailand.
 This dish combines tender chicken pieces with crunchy cashew nuts, stir-fried with soy sauce, honey, onions, chillies, and bell peppers.

 The mix of sweet and salty flavours, along with the crunch of the cashews, makes it a favourite among locals and tourists alike.
 It’s a simple yet flavorful dish that perfectly captures the essence of Thai cuisine.